MirYasa/help-center/blog/why-can’t-i-take-my-liquidity-back.md

 category: farm
 Is_FAQ: "1"
 ---
-When you enter a farming event, you lock up your token for a certain period of time during which you can’t redeem your assets, therefore, you can’t take your liquidity back.
+When you enter a farming event, you lock up your tokens for a certain period of time during which you can’t redeem your assets, therefore, you can’t take your liquidity back.

-You will be able to do so when the farming event finishes.If you can’t take your liquidity back from infinite farming, please, contact our Support Team.
+You will be able to do so when the farming event finishes.
+If you can’t take your liquidity back from infinite farming, please, contact our Support Team.